Try our self employed business insurance and see how much you could save.

 IR35 explained simply

-If you’re reading this article, you’re probably already aware of the IR35 legislation and so we’ll only touch on the overview to lay down the foundation before getting into the details of how insurance fits in.
+If you’re reading this article, you’re probably already aware of the IR35 legislation and so we’ll only touch on the overview to lay down the foundation before getting into the details of whether IR35 insurance is worth it.

-Many contractors, consultants and freelancers run their own business, either as sole traders or limited companies.
+Many contractors, consultants and freelancers set up a limited company through which they receive their income.
 HMRC argues that often it is just a way to avoid tax and under the IR35 legislation it scrutinises this solopreneur sector of the UK economy.

 In simple terms HMRC says that if you work like an employee, you’re an employee and as such should be taxed like an employee.